 Who is affected by the 3% SDLT surcharge?

 The government announced the new charges from November 2015 (from their Autumn Statement).
-Lets look at the scenarios that will result in the 3% SDLT surcharge:
+Let us look at the scenarios that will result in the 3% SDLT surcharge when buying:

-- Buying a second home as a holiday home
+- a second home as a holiday home

 - buying a home for the first time if you a property investment

 If you sell your own home and buy another home, you will not have to pay the additional 3% on that property.
 However, if you will pay the 3% SDLT surcharge if you do not sell your home as part of the transaction.
 You can have the 3% SDLT surcharge refunded back to you from HMRC if you sell your first home within three years of buying the new home.

 You should have noted that the last bullet point shows that the 3% surcharge when you buy a new home even if you are currently in rented accommodation.
 This seems wrong to me but we have to work within the law.
 However, the three-year clock does not start to tick until November 2018.
 So, you would not need to pay the 3% SDLT surcharge if you previously owned a home (which you lived in) and sold it before 28th October 2018.